Who We Are & What We Do

 not individual choice.”

 We quickly set up a Hotline where women could get answers about reproductive healthcare and abortion issues, and we established the Women in Need (WIN) Fund, to provide financial assistance for abortion procedures and related expenses.
-NRO now offers assistance in urban and rural communities throughout Oregon and, in exceptional cases, nearby Idaho and Washington.
+NRO now offers assistance to woman mostly in Oregon and Idaho.
 We also offer additional services, including education programs, to foster reproductive healthcare.

 NRO is a member of the National Network of Abortion Funds (NNAF), which spans the country to provide a framework and support system for small groups like ours and to work on abortion access policy.
 Like our sister funds, NRO helps women and girls work with humane and medically qualified providers of abortion care.
 Since 2002, NRO has been able to provide more than $300,000 to more than 1,500 women and girls.